 Moving to another neonatal unit or children’s

-Why do babies need to move?
+Why do babies move to another hospital?

-Closer to home
+Moving closer to home

 What happens?